 But despite these variations, for every landing page that converts there those very essential features that if they are missing or are not properly implemented might greatly hurt the conversion rate of the page.

-Here are those essential features of high converting landing page…
+Here are those essential features of a high converting landing page…

 1. Have a clear call to action (CTA)